 Star parties offer a chance for participants to view the night sky through enthusiast telescopes as well as interact with experienced, knowledgeable astronomers.
 Have questions about the universe?
 What to learn about the observation process or learn more about the solar system objects, deep space objects, constellations or types of telescopes?
 There’s no better place than these SAS nighttime gatherings.

-According to Day, participants in the event may engage in some discussion of ancient star viewing practices, the focus will be on the scientific:
+According to James Day, president of Friends of Gorge Area Parks, participants in the event may engage in some discussion of ancient star viewing practices, the focus will be on the scientific:

 “While do discuss astrology in its historical significance and common constellations the focus is on modern astronomical observations and the methods used in science,” he says.